jrg94/personal-data/education/README.md

 - **Student ID**: a non-unique identifier to distinguish students in a particular class (note: repeat students may not have the same ID)
 - **Assessment ID**: a unique identifier linking back to an assessment in the [assessment lookup](assessment-lookup.csv) table
-- **Grade**: the grade assessed for that particular assignment
+- **Grade**: the grade assessed for that particular assessment
-- **Total**: the maximum number of points a student could earn on that assignment
+- **Total**: the maximum number of points a student could earn on that assessment

 ### SEI Comments History